lucasac00/psel-patos/README.md

 Helped in listing files inside directory: https://stackoverflow.com/questions/4204666/how-to-list-files-in-a-directory-in-a-c-program

 ## Reverse Proxy
-A reverse proxy is an intermediary server that acts as a 'bridge' between the client and the proxy server[^1].
+A reverse proxy is an intermediary server that acts as a 'bridge' between the client and the proxy server.
 To the client this will seem like any old regular web server, but reverse proxy increases scalability, security and performance compared to a straight access from the user to the proxy server.
 This implementation is quite simple, only connecting the client to one backend server and allowing them to get files.

 ## Implementation
 This implementation only works on UNIX systems, seeing as it uses the <sys/socket.h> Berkley Sockets implementation.
 We use sockets to connect the three parts of the system (the client, the reverse proxy service, and the backend) together in a simple and readable way.
 We have two sockets, one that talks to the client and one that talks to the backend.
 The reverse proxy serves as a middleman that manages the communication between both sides, receiving data from one socket (client or backend) and redirecting it to the other